wazuh/wazuh-documentation/source/upgrade-guide/upgrading-central-components.rst

    To ensure compatibility with the latest Wazuh indexer and Wazuh dashboard, please update manually installed plugins accordingly.
 For additional information, check the `distribution matrix <https://github.com/wazuh/wazuh-packages/tree/v|WAZUH_CURRENT|#distribution-version-matrix>`__.

-In a Wazuh indexer cluster with multiple nodes, the cluster remains available throughout the upgrading process.
-This rolling upgrade allows shutting down one Wazuh indexer node at a time for minimal disruption of service.
+The cluster remains available throughout the upgrading process in a Wazuh indexer cluster with multiple nodes.
+This rolling upgrade allows for the shutting down of one Wazuh indexer node at a time for minimal disruption of service.

 As a first step, remove the *ss4o* index templates.
 Replace ``<WAZUH_INDEXER_IP_ADDRESS>``, ``<USERNAME>``, and ``<PASSWORD>`` before running any command below.